 The original Audi R8 was the first supercar with four rings on the bonnet.
 It had a lot in common with another machine that wore a raging bull badge – the Lamborghini Gallardo.
-For considerably less cash than the Lambo, you got awesome performance from a mid-mounted V10 or V8 engine, all-wheel-drive and a lightweight aluminium chassis.
+For considerably less cash than the Lambo, especially if you go for a used Audi, you got awesome performance from a mid-mounted V10 or V8 engine, all-wheel-drive and a lightweight aluminium chassis.
 And that status has largely remained unchanged with the latest car, which is sister to the Lambo Huracan.

 For Audi to go head-to-head with the likes of Porsche, Ferrari and even its sister company Lamborghini, it had to make the R8 look like a proper supercar.
 Its proportions are pin-up perfect, with a relatively short nose sniffing the tarmac, a compact passenger compartment and a long tail to house the car’s most important feature – the engine.

 Proudly on display beneath a glass hatch, you don’t even need to open it to show the world the mighty V8 or V10 that powers performance.
 Two huge side vents feed the engine fresh air, which you can pick out in a contrasting colour to attract even more attention.

 If you’re a real exhibitionist you’ll want to pick the Spyder, though.
 At the touch of a button the fabric roof stows away behind the seats, leaving you open to the elements and the comments of admirers.

 Audi achieved something amazing with the R8 - a supercar that’s as easy to handle as a hatchback.
 That’s a compliment, by the way, because at low speeds the Audi R8 is easy to see out of, has lightweight steering and surprisingly comfortable suspension.